djan-guy/Portsmouth-University-Project/docs/source/index.rst

-SETaP2026 Code Documentation Template
+Portsmouth University Project
 ====================================================

-This is an example of documentation.
+This is my documentation.
 It coveres themes such as:

 - Requirements
 - Design